How To Clean Thermal Paste From CPU

 Intel CPU

-With the heatsink removed, it’s time to get cleaning!
+With the heatsink removed, it’s time to get prepared!

-Grab a little bit of dry toilet paper and wipe away some of the excess thermal paste.
-Make a few swipes with the toilet paper to ensure you won’t smudge it around later when you use the alcohol.
+Grab a tiny amount of dry toilet paper and wipe away some of the surplus thermal paste.
+Make a few swipes with the toilet paper to ensure you won’t spread it around later when you use the alcohol.

-With that done, you can grab the microfiber cloth.
-If you don’t have one, you can continue using toilet paper.
+With that done, you can grab the absorbent material.
+If you don’t have one, you can continue using tissue paper.

-Don’t worry about making it pristine, as the thermal paste can sometimes stain the CPU; there is no point in scrubbing it too much.
+Don’t worry about making it spotless, as the thermal paste can sometimes stain the CPU; there is no point in scrubbing it too vigorously.

-Next, it’s time to turn your attention to the cooler.
+Next, it’s time to shift your focus to the chillier cooler.

 Cleaning The Cooler

-If you plan to reuse the same cooler you’ve been using, it is important to clean the thermal paste from the heatsink as well.
+If you plan to reuse the same cooler you’ve been using, it is crucial to clean the thermal paste from the heatsink as well.

-The process is practically the same: a few wipes with toilet paper, rubbing with the alcohol-dampened microfiber cloth, cotton swab swipes, and you’re almost ready to start using your computer.
+The process is fundamentally identical: a few wipes with toilet paper, rubbing with the alcohol-dampened microfiber cloth, cotton swab swipes, and you’re nearly ready to start using your computer.

 But, wait!
-First, you need to add the thermal paste to ensure proper thermal conduction between the cooler and the CPU.
+First, you need to add the heat-resistant compound to ensure proper thermal conduction between the cooler and the CPU.

 Applying Thermal Paste